 Results: Using proportional hazards regression, we estimate that for each doubling in serum LDL, the risk of all-cause mortality is 0.56 times the risk in the group with higher LDL compared to the group with lower LDL.
 This estimate is statistically significant (p<0.001).
 The 95% confidence interval suggests that this observation would not be unusual if a group with serum LDL twice as high as another group might have a risk of all-cause mortality that was between 0.43 and 0.74 times that of a group with the lower LDL.

 2b.
-See part 4
+See part 4 total: 0

 3a.
 Methods: Proportional hazards regression with robust SE was used to evaluate an association between the instantaneous risk of all-cause mortality over the entire period of observation and serum LDL (modeled quadratically).
 Pearson’s chi square test was used to test for association and nonlinear trend with significance at 0.05.